Magic Kingdom Park

 Magic Kingdom® Park

-Magic Kingdom® Park is the classic Disney World theme park — Cinderella Castle, six themed lands, and more rides than any other park at Walt Disney World® Resort.
-It is the park most families picture when they think of a Disney vacation.
+Magic Kingdom® Park is the classic Disney World theme park with Cinderella Castle, six themed lands, and more rides than any other park at Walt Disney World® Resort.
+It’s the park most families picture when they think of a Disney vacation.

-Six themed lands fan out from Cinderella Castle, each with its own rides, shows, and restaurants.
-Magic Kingdom rides range from gentle dark rides to roller coasters, plus live shows, character meet-and-greets, and enough to fill a full day — or two.
+Six themed lands radiate from Cinderella Castle, each with its own rides, shows, and restaurants.
+Magic Kingdom has everything from gentle dark rides to roller coasters, plus live shows and character meet-and-greets.

 The six lands